FAQs for Undergraduate Students

 Will faculty be there?

 Each department is encouraged to have as many faculty members participate as possible.
 In the past, approximately 50 percent have attended.
-Students can help by inviting their favorite faculty or staff members to attend by completing the undergraduate faculty and staff invitation form (available in Spring 2013).
-Simply write the name of the faculty or staff member in the designated space on the invitation and then deliver it to them in person or via campus mail.
+Students can help by inviting their favorite faculty or staff members to attend during the online ticketing process.

 What should I wear with my cap and gown?